theJasonJones/Udacity-Courses/README.md

 I will attempt to go through a few of the courses including:
 - Intro to Computer Science
+  - Building a Search Engine
 - Web Development
+  - Building a Blog
 - Algorithms
+  - Crunching Social Networks
 - Software Debugging
+  - Automating the Boring Tasks
 - Software Testing
+  - How to Make Software Fail
+- Programming Languages
+  - Bulding a Web Browser

 ##Why are you doing this?
 Well, I always wanted to learn Python and I've heard a lot of great things about Udacity's free courses.
 At the very least, I'll learn something new.